robflop/megumin.love/docs/Updating.md

 **No matter the update, _always_ read the patchnotes.
 They can contain important information.**

-For all kinds of updates, run `npm run minify` once before booting.
+For all kinds of updates, run `npm run setup` once before booting after updating.

 ## Breaking version changes (e.g. 5.x.x -> 6.x.x)